Nena's Wellness Corner

 • ¼ cup extra virgin olive oil for pesto

-• 1 tbsp extra virgin olive oil for cooking zoodles
+• 1 tablespoon extra virgin olive oil for cooking zoodles

 • ½ cup grated parmesan cheese